-Shopify's Plummet - Investors Opportunity
+Shopify's Plummet - Investors' Opportunity

 The quarter that SHOP reported in mid-February was a blow-out regardless of how that overworked expression might be defined.
 Revenue growth reaccelerated, and the company substantially exceeded its prior forecast for profitability.
 Free cash flow was also strong.

-Regardless of how the specifics of Q1 have played out-and really regardless of any specific expectations for Q2 and perhaps Q3 as well, the quantitative component of the investment case for the shares is pretty solidly contained in the success of the strategy illustrated by the above results as well as the results detailed below in terms of Subscription Solutions growth.
+Regardless of how the specifics of Q1 have played out - and really regardless of any specific expectations for Q2 and perhaps Q3 as well, the quantitative component of the investment case for the shares is pretty solidly contained in the success of the strategy illustrated by the above results as well as the results detailed below in terms of Subscription Solutions growth.
 What investors are buying into with SHOP is not what many think of as a platform to support smaller new web sites from opportunistic micro-merchants.
 The hyper-growth of this company is coming because it is selling more solutions to its cohorts of larger merchants.
 And that is highly likely to return once the pandemic eases and the economy starts to return to a more normal state.

 Shopify gets the balance of its revenues from what are basically charges for its software which in turn drive Monthly Recurring Revenues.
 MRR grew 32% last quarter to $54 million while overall Subscription Solutions revenue grew by 37%.
-This difference is perhaps more significant than many commentators, particularly on the SA platform have apprehended in that it is driven by higher sales of software to existing users-perhaps the most profitable component of the overall SHOP offering.
-It is also part of SHOP’s pivot to larger merchants who typically use the Plus platform which has materially higher software charges than those incurred by what some people think of as the typical SHOP customer.
+This difference is perhaps more significant than many commentators, particularly on the SA platform have apprehended in that it is driven by higher sales of software to existing users - perhaps the most profitable component of the overall SHOP offering.
+It is also part of SHOP's pivot to larger merchants who typically use the Plus platform, which has materially higher software charges than those incurred by what some people think of as the typical SHOP customer.

 As many readers will know, last summer, Shopify acquired 6 River Systems.
-This is one of the building blocks of the company’s strategy to provide fulfillment for its merchants.
-When the 6 River deal was announced, and SHOP talked about its ambitions in fulfillment, the shares jumped-basically because of the track record this company has had in terms of execution and the size of the fulfillment opportunity.
-That was not a factor in revenues last quarter-it will not be a factor in revenues this quarter, and realistically the economic turmoil engendered by the pandemic is going to set back the cadence of the progress on the fulfillment initiative by several quarters.
+This is one of the building blocks of the company's strategy to provide fulfillment for its merchants.
+When the 6 River deal was announced, and SHOP talked about its ambitions in fulfillment, the shares jumped - basically because of the track record this company has had in terms of execution and the size of the fulfillment opportunity.
+That was not a factor in revenues last quarter - it will not be a factor in revenues this quarter, and realistically, the economic turmoil engendered by the pandemic is going to set back the cadence of the progress on the fulfillment initiative by several quarters.
 There is no way around this - the pandemic will play hob with the expectations investors have built for this company with regards to at least the next 1-2 quarters.
 But equally, the pandemic does not change the strong momentum the company experienced in Q4 or in the first months of H1-2020.
-And the pandemic certainly will have no impact on the outlook for SHOP’s growth or profitability over the coming years as the economic impact of the pandemic recedes.
+And the pandemic certainly will have no impact on the outlook for SHOP's growth or profitability over the coming years as the economic impact of the pandemic recedes.

 What does SHOP really offer web merchants!

-The negative case for SHOP relates to perceptions that the company is built to acquire lots of low end merchants who resell merchandise from the far east, and who constantly churn.
-That just isn’t the company’s strategy these days-it never was, really.
+The negative case for SHOP relates to perceptions that the company is built to acquire lots of low end merchants who resell merchandise from the far east and who constantly churn.
+That just isn't the company's strategy these days - it never was, really.
 The company is focused on providing its merchants with a rather complex set of different components needed to operate a successful e-commerce business.
 And in particular, it has focused on national brands who spend large sums on the Plus platform.
-In fact, Plus is the foundation for e-commerce web sites of Johnson and Johnson (JNJ), Unilever (UL), and Proctor & Gamble (PG) amongst a rather lengthy list of household brand icons.
+In fact, Plus is the foundation for e-commerce web sites of Johnson & Johnson (NYSE:JNJ), Unilever (NYSE:UL), and Procter & Gamble (NYSE:PG) amongst a rather lengthy list of household brand icons.
 Much of the future of this company will be its success in working with additional brands, and in upselling its existing brands on new features.

 Yes, SHOP has a basic platform for merchants to create a site and offer products and services.
 And that alone is a substantial opportunity that the company continues to dominate.
 But that would not be nearly enough for me to recommend the shares.
 But by this point in time, the Basic Shopify offering is of less relevance in terms of the financial health of the company.
 Currently, Shopify is averaging $2200/year/user, which is both a function of the rising average GMV per user, coupled with users buying more services, and with users opting for the Plus offering where pricing starts at $2000/month and includes users spending $1 million/year on Shopify services.

-Shopify Payments, which is now about 5 years old as an offering continues to grow at rates higher than average for this company.
-Payments processed rose 52% last quarter-but it is still only 43% of GMV so it has a long runway of opportunity.
+Shopify Payments, which is now about 5 years old as an offering, continues to grow at rates higher than average for this company.
+Payments processed rose 52% last quarter - but it is still only 43% of GMV so it has a long runway of opportunity.

-Shopify has been building a Capital capability that in some ways is similar to the Capital capability offered by Square (SQ).
-At this stage Capital is still a small venture relative to Square (less than 20% measured by loan originations), but it is growing at triple digit rates.
-Last year Capital advances rose to $430 million, which almost doubled the cumulative total of advances which is now $885 million.
-The company now has a program that allows non-Shopify merchants to access the company’s Capital offering.
+Shopify has been building a Capital capability that in some ways is similar to the Capital capability offered by Square (NYSE:SQ).
+At this stage, Capital is still a small venture relative to Square (less than 20% measured by loan originations), but it is growing at triple-digit rates.
+Last year, Capital advances rose to $430 million, which almost doubled the cumulative total of advances, which is now $885 million.
+The company now has a program that allows non-Shopify merchants to access the company's Capital offering.
 The Capital business, as it is for both SHOP and for SQ, is exceptionally profitable due to very high interest rates, modest loan loss exposure, and rapid repayment duration based mainly on Shopify payments.
-As the saying goes, "nice work if you can get it.”
+As the saying goes, "nice work if you can get it."

 Shopify offers its merchants a shipping capability.
 Last year, shipping solutions were adopted by 45% of the company's installed base, up from 40% the prior year.
 Basically, because of the company's scale, it shipping solutions offer its users a less costly alternative than would be the case if they contracted directly with transport firms.
 In addition, shipping comes with profile and insurance capabilities that have proven to be attractive for merchants.